ThermoTN/QSpinTN.ml/Example/Example_QSpinLib_SpinChain_2_tanTRG/README.md

 Para.MCrit = 200;
 ```

-* Set the parameter of SETTN
+* Set the parameter of SETTN with the max expansion 4.
 ```matlab
 Para.Ver = 'Memory';
 % max iterations of MPO varitional product